Pwassoncru/Spark/README.md

 ## Options

-No bonus has been done
+No bonus have been done

 ## Dependencies

 We used Kafka Streaming + Ktables, sending messages in csv, using the kafka String serializer.
-We also tried to use spark-streaming to convert the sink topics into hdfs, but we had a dependency problem that we didn't manae to solve (jackson dependency version), thus this feature isn't working.
+We also tried to use spark-streaming to convert the sink topics into hdfs, but we had a dependency problem that we didn't manage to solve (jackson dependency version), thus this feature isn't working.

-For the analistic tool, we used spark's RDD.
+For the analytical tool, we used spark's RDD.